Anandprabhu530/bpi-gcp-backend/README.md

 # BPI - (Basic Payment Interface)

-I developed this project in order to mimic and understand the behaviour of UPI system.
+I developed this project in order to mimic and understand the behavior of UPI system.
 Through out the project, I understood a how payments are generally processed in UPI with NPCI.

 This repository consists of code related to backend which is hosted in cloud run by Google Cloud.
 I have containerized the appliction with docker and hosted it in cloud run.
 I have also added Pub/Sub trigger to identify the status of a payment.